Chaplain (Capt.) Angelo J. Liteky

 Hat tip Home of Heroes

-There are seventy nine living MoH recipients today.
+There are seventy seven living MoH recipients today.
 Their names and their stories should not be forgotten.
 These posts are to honor one of those heroes here each week, and salute them for their courage and sacrifice.
 In the words of John Fitzgerald Kennedy:

 “A nation reveals itself not only by the men it produces, but also by the men it honors; the men it remembers.”